 | Below 650 (Poor) | 80-100 points | 450-570 | Very Poor to Poor |

 Notice the paradox: homeowners with the best credit before foreclosure suffer the steepest drops.
-A homeowner with a 790 score who falls into foreclosure may land at 550 — a 240-point freefall.
+A Tampahomeowner with a 790 score who falls into foreclosure may land at 550 — a 240-point freefall.
 A homeowner already at 640 may drop to 540 — only 100 points.
 The practical impact, however, is similar: both end up in the "poor" credit tier where traditional lending is effectively unavailable.

 How Does the Cascading Credit Damage Work?